Hessian in the spinfoam models with cosmological constant: Conclusion and discussion

 \section{Conclusion and discussion}

-In this paper, we have shown that the Hessian obtained in the stationary phase analysis of the vertex amplitude in the $\Lambda$-SF model introduced in \cite{Han:2021tzw} and later improved in \cite{Han:2025mkc} is non-degenerate given that the boundary condition describes the geometry of a non-degenerate 4-simplex (with spacelike tetrahedra as required in the models).
-The key strategies of our method are summarized as follows. \begin{enumerate} \item The non-degeneracy of the Hessian at the critical points is in one-to-one correspondence to the transverse intersection of two real Lagrangian parts submanifolds in the given phase space (Sec.\ref{sec:stationary_phase}); \item One can show that this property is equivalent to transversal intersection of images of these two submanifolds in the Chern-Simons phase space for $\Sigma=\partial M_3$ (Sec.\ref{sec:critical_spinfoam}); \item The property of transversal intersection is ensured in the case when the boundary conditions correspond to a non-degenerate 4-simplex with spacelike tetrahedra (Sec.\ref{sec:geo_reconstruct}). \end{enumerate} We then see that only the second point is model-dependent.
-Spinfoam model, in general, provides a way to construct quantum geometry from the partition function of a topological quantum field theory (TQFT).
-In the $\Lambda$-SF model case, the TQFT is the quantum Chern-Simons theory developed by Dimofte, \etc \cite{Dimofte:2011gm,Dimofte:2011ju,Dimofte:2013lba,Dimofte:2014zga}.
-We, therefore, expect that our method can also be applied to other $\Lambda$-models relying on other TQFTs.
+In this paper, we have shown that the Hessian obtained in the stationary phase analysis of the vertex amplitude in the $\Lambda$-SF model introduced in \cite{Han:2021tzw} and later improved in \cite{Han:2025mkc} is non-degenerate, given that the boundary condition describes the geometry of a non-degenerate 4-simplex (with spacelike tetrahedra as required in the model).

+The proof is divided into two distinct parts: Theorem \ref{thm-1} (Theorem \ref{thm-1-formal}) is devoted to the specific construction of the $\Lambda$-SF model developed in \cite{Han:2021tzw, Han:2025mkc}.
+The second part (Theorem \ref{thm:geometric}, stated precisely in Theorem \ref{thm:geometric-formal}) concerns properties of special submanifolds in Chern-Simons phase space.
+It does not involve specific details of the $\Lambda$-SF model.
+Typical construction of a spinfoam model is based on imposing simplicity constraints on the partition function of a TQFT.
+Thus, we expect that our result will find application also in other models if the TQFT involved is related to Chern-Simons theory.

+The significance of this result is twofold.
+First, it pushes the well-definedness of the standard stationary phase approximation for the geometric sector of the model further, placing the asymptotic analysis on firmer mathematical ground.
+Second, it confirms that the pathological behavior observed in the Barrett-Crane model \cite{Kaminski:2013yca}, where geometric configurations possess degenerate Hessians, is absent in the $\Lambda$-SF model.